skornehl/docker-workshop/template/md/best-practice/PITCHME.md

 ### [@fa[info]](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#the-dockerfile-instructions)
 @snapend
 <br/>
-5. CMD
+- VERSION PINNING: forces the build to retrieve a particular version CMD

-alway use this format:
+    - alway use this format:
-CMD ["executable", "param1", "param2"…]
+    ```CMD ["executable", "param1", "param2"…]```
-CMD ["apache2","-DFOREGROUND"]
-CMD ["perl", "-de0"]
-CMD ["python"]
-CMD ["php", "-a"]
-CMD in cooperation with ENTRYPOINT is a kind of default parameter, if docker run provides no further parameters .
+    - with ENTRYPOINT is a kind of default parameter
+.
 EXPOSE

 use the common, traditional port for your application, e.g.